Does diabetes affect sex?

 I have been diabetic for 19 years now (I'm 20 years old) and I was wondering: does having this disease for so long have long-term effects on my sexual health?
 I am a man and so far I have no issues.

-So, in short, Reader, it's great that you are not experiencing negative effects of diabetes on your sexual health.
-To keep it that way, a smart plan might be to continue to monitor and treat your diabetes, keep your weight and blood pressure at healthy levels, and be sure to see a health care provider should you notice any changes in your libido, mood, or erectile abilities.Alice!
+So, in short, Reader, it's great that you aren't experiencing negative effects of diabetes on your sexual health.
+To keep it that way, it would be wise to continue to monitor and treat your diabetes, keep your weight and blood pressure at healthy levels, and be sure to see a health care provider if you notice any changes in your libido, mood, or erectile abilities.

 Can’t find information on the site about your health concern or issue?